Callek/slideshows/PITCHME.md

    - Project |
    - Set of files changed |
    - If the decision task is run via cron (via target task method) |

-<span class="fragment">Tasks in the target set will always be a subset of the *full*
-taskgraph, this set may vary based on push metadata (e.g. what files changed), if the target selection method changes (varies for crons) or by repo.</span>

 +++